 We are undoubtedly living in an age where many employees are fortunate to be at work, with mass redundancies being commonplace.
 However, even when recruitment of staff has arguably never been easier, surely the successful small business owner should still consider their workforce to be their most valuable asset?

-So rather than moan about the burden of keeping your employees and visitors safe from harm, here are some tips about how you can comply with health and safety laws and what to do if you do face a claim from an injured employee:
+So rather than moan about the burden of keeping your employees and visitors safe from harm, here are some tips about how you can comply with health and safety legislation and what to do if you do face a claim from an injured employee:

-1. Assess health and safety risk
+1. Assess risk

 One of the biggest mistakes the small business tends to make is to fail to properly consider the risks work processes pose to its employees.
 Conducting risk assessments is not rocket science.
 It simply involves considering aspects of your business that may pose a risk of injury to your workforce or visitors to your premises, recording these and taking appropriate steps to minimise the risks.